Fundamental Physics

 The Bose-Einstein-Condensate and Cold Atom Laboratory (BECCAL) is a multi-user facility on board the International Space Station (ISS) that aims at conduction experiments with ultracold and condensed atoms in a micro-gravity environment.
 Co-founded by the German Aerospace Agency (DLR) and NASA, the main goals of BECCAL is to enable fundamental research and advance technology development for future quantum-based sensors.

-The BECCAL apparatus is realised by the Institute for Satellite Geodesy and Inertial Sensing and the Institute of Quantum Technologies with support by the DLR Space Administration.
-The Ferdinand-Braun-Institut, the Humboldt-Universität zu Berlin, the Johannes-Gutenberg Universität Mainz, the Leibniz Universität Hannover, the Universität Bremen, the Universität Ulm, and OHB System AG share different aspects of the project work.
+The BECCAL apparatus is realized by the Institute for Satellite Geodesy and Inertial Sensing and the Institute of Quantum Technologies with support by DLR Space Administration.
+Ferdinand-Braun-Institut, Humboldt-Universität zu Berlin, Johannes-Gutenberg Universität Mainz, Leibniz Universität Hannover, Universität Bremen, Universität Ulm, and OHB System AG share different aspects of the project work.

 The laser system for BECCAL is designed and integrated by the Humboldt-Universität zu Berlin.
 The Ferdinand-Braun-Institut and the Johannes-Gutenberg Universität Mainz contribute the laser modules and the distribution modules, respectively.